 Intellectual property refers to creations of the mind: inventions, literary and artistic works, and symbols, names, images, and designs used in commerce.
-It refers to Monopoly protection for creative works such as writing (copyright), inventions (patents), processes (trade secrets) and identifiers (trademarks).
-Also known as TRIPS, or trade-related intellectual property rights.IPR is the right of the people over their intellectual creations.
-Ideas which are abstract representation of something must be protected once they have been materialized as a result of human intellectual effort.
-The material concretization as such of an idea can certainty benefit from IPR protection.
-IPR is covering patents, copyrights, trademark, industrial designs, geographical indications, protection of layout design of integrated circuits and protection of undisclosed information and protection of new plant variety.
-The agreement of TRIPS as a part of WTO has regime necessitating most countries of the world to reform their IPR laws and practices drastically.
+It refers to monopoly protection for creative works such as writing (copyright), inventions (patents), processes (trade secrets) and identifiers (trademarks).
+Also known as TRIPS or trade-related intellectual property rights.IPR is the right of the people over their intellectual creations.
+Ideas which are abstract representations of something must be protected once they have been materialised as a result of human intellectual effort.
+The material concretisation as such of an idea can certainly benefit from IPR protection.
+IPR covers patents, copyrights, trademarks, industrial designs, geographical indications, protection of layout design of integrated circuits and protection of undisclosed information and protection of new plant varieties.
+The agreement of TRIPS as a part of WTO has a regime necessitating most countries of the world to reform their IPR laws and practices drastically.

 Seven types of Intellectual Property Rights :

 Dr. Amol Potagantwar